 Starting early: Many potential entrepreneurs fail to start their business in time or have to give up on their idea because of being hesitant about whether it will work or not and taking too much time to execute the plan.
 Melanie Perkins, the co-founder, and CEO of Canva is definitely not one of them.
 From the beginning, Canva had a straightforward plan which was to win over Microsoft and Adobe by integrating all features of graphic design in one place.

 Melanie Perkins started working on her business idea immediately after realizing its potential and dropped out of her college to make the idea a reality.
 One of the reasons she started immediately was, she feared that if she wouldn’t make it a reality, someone else would.
-As it was the time around when the number of users in social media platforms like Instagram and Twitter was increasing with which the demand for graphic design was rising as well, it was the perfect timing to launch a free to use graphic design platform like Canva, and needless to say, if Melanie Perkins would hesitate, maybe someone else would definitely take the trophy of the winner.
+As it was the time around when the number of users in social media platforms like Instagram and Twitter was increasing with which the demand for graphic design was rising as well, it was the perfect timing to launch a free-to-use graphic design platform like Canva, and needless to say, if Melanie Perkins would hesitate, maybe someone else would definitely take the trophy of the winner.

 Never giving up: This is probably one of the most used phrases in a person’s life.
 But the Canva co-founders have proved why people should never give up.
-Before becoming a success, Canva was rejected by 100 investors of Silicon Valley.
+Before becoming a success, Canva was rejected by 100 investors in Silicon Valley.
 One of the investors wrote, “I am not sure it’s going to make sense just yet”.

 The two co-founders of Canva Melanie Perkins and Cliff Obrecht even ambushed the attendees of a dinner party hosted by Bill Tai, a venture capitalist of Silicon Valley, to pitch their idea.
 Though the co-founders of Canva left without any capital that night, later this helped them to reach investors who were looking forward to investing in tech startups.
 Later onboarding a tech leader Cameron Adams helped them to finally raise investment and launch Canva in January 2013.